-Department of Climate Change and Energy Efficiency: This Federal Government department leads Australia's national and global responses to climate change, including the transformation of the Australian economy.
+Department of Industry, Innovation, Climate Change, Science, Research and Tertiary Education: This Federal Government department leads Australia's national and global responses to climate change, including the transformation of the Australian economy.
 Its partnership with the Centre is part of its focus to work across government and the research community to implement the National Climate Change Science Framework.

 National Computational Infrastructure (NCI): The NCI provides world-class, high-end computational, data intensive services to Australian researchers.
 Since its inception, NCI has been closely linked with the climate science community.
 It offers peak supercomputing, data intensive and cloud environments along with expert support for the modelling of climate change, earth systems science and national water management.
 NCI also manage a number of major national and international datasets; such as the Australian model contributions to CMIP5 and IPCC from ACCESS through the Australian node of the Earth Systems Grid Federation (ESGF); satellite and remote sensing data; and Australian Digital Elevation Model (DEM) are available to researchers at NCI.